 Kasai Japanese Steakhouse14344 North Scottsdale Road, Scottsdale

 Don’t you hate it when happy hour leaves you hungry?
 You won't have to worry at Kasai Japanese Steakhouse, a teppanyaki temple in north Scottsdale with not one but two happy hours.
-During "Teppan Happy Hour" from 4 to 5 p.m., select teppanyaki dishes are fired up at a discount.
-That includes items like soy-glazed tofu ($15) and the New York strip ($29), served with a chef show and an army of accompaniments like shrimp, mushroom soup, house salad, fried rice, seasonal vegetables, and Dole Pineapple Soft Serve.
-The “Kasai Happy Hour” stretches until 6:30 pm and includes $2 off all appetizers, cocktails, beer, and wine, plus sushi specials.
+During "Teppan Happy Hour" until 5 p.m., select teppanyaki dishes are fired for a discount.
+That includes items like soy-glazed tofu ($17) and the New York strip ($33), served with a show and an army of accompaniments like shrimp, mushroom soup, house salad, fried rice, seasonal vegetables, and Dole Pineapple Soft Serve.
+The “Kasai Happy Hour” stretches until 6 pm and includes $3 off all cocktails and $2 off beer, wine, and appetizers, plus sushi specials.